 Over a number of months, our MidAmerica program staff discussed the changing state of leadership, congregational life, and our world.
 We’ve realized that as we move further into the 21st century, our work has to shift.
 No longer can we simply teach particular skills based on the tools we know about.
 Rather we must teach people how to ‘be’ differently so we may all adapt and adjust to our world as it adapts and adjusts.
 We created our “New Leader” document, wrote about the elements of the New Leader paradigm.
 We invite you to join us in the conversation: please feel free to send us your comments—we want your thoughts and ideas to help us expand our thinking.

-Moving into the 21st Century we realize that what has worked well for the past 50-60 years will not serve us well going forward.
+We realize that what has worked well for the past 50-60 years will not serve us well going forward.
 In the beginning, we thought what we needed to do was to offer primarily skills based training—that if you knew how to apply the “formulas,” your congregation would be a success.
 However, trends across religious communities indicate that much has changed: no longer is there an active and vibrant volunteer force looking for a place to share their gifts; people are now looking for how a religious community serves and feeds them, rather than looking for a place to learn new skills in leadership; the wider culture in which the congregations find themselves are changing rapidly, and along with that, so are expectations.
-What worked in the 60s and 70s no longer works in the 10s.
+What worked in the mid-20th Century no longer works today.

 Therefore, we realize that what we need is to help build skills, certainly, but more to the point, we need to encourage Leaders to be agile and able to change with the increased pace of transformation in the world around.
 We can’t predict which skills will be needed in the next decade or two, but we can predict the Leaders that will be able to adapt what they know and learn the skills that are necessary.